Descent (video game)

 Descent is a first-person shooter (FPS) game developed by Parallax Software and released by Interplay Productions in 1995 for MS-DOS, and later for Macintosh, PlayStation, and RISC OS.
 It popularized a subgenre of FPS games employing six degrees of freedom and was the first FPS to feature entirely true-3D graphics.
 The player is cast as a mercenary hired to eliminate the threat of a mysterious extraterrestrial computer virus infecting off-world mining robots.
 In a series of mines throughout the Solar System, the protagonist pilots a spaceship and must locate and destroy the mine's power reactor and escape before being caught in the mine's self-destruction, defeating opposing robots along the way.
 Players can play online and compete in either deathmatches or cooperate to take on the robots.

 Descent was a commercial success.
 Together with its sequel, it sold over 1.1 million units as of 1998 and was critically acclaimed.
 Commentators and reviewers compared it to Doom and praised its unrestrained range of motion and full 3D graphics.
 The combination of traditional first-person shooter mechanics with that of a space flight simulator was also well received.
 Complaints tended to focus on the frequency for the player to become disoriented and the potential to induce motion sickness.
 The game's success spawned expansion packs and the sequels Descent II (1996) and Descent 3 (1999).

 Gameplay

 Single-player

 Descent is a first-person shooter and shoot 'em up game wherein the player pilots a spaceship through labyrinthine mines while fighting virus-infected robots, using the ship's armaments.
-They must find and destroy each mine's reactor core, triggering a meltdown that will destroy the mine as the player escapes.
-For two levels, the reactor core is replaced with a boss.
+They must find and fatally damage each mine's reactor core, triggering a countdown before the reactor meltdown that will destroy the mine and the player if they do not reach the exit in time, which was supposedly inspired by the Millennium Falcon's attack on the Second Death Star in Return of the Jedi.
+For two levels, the reactor core is replaced with a boss robot.
 To obtain access to the reactor, the player must collect one or a combination of the three colored access keys for each level.
 As a secondary objective, the player can also choose to rescue PTMC (Post Terran Mining Corporation) workers who were taken hostage by the infected robots.
+Points are gained by defeating robots, rescuing hostages, destroying the reactor or boss robot, and escaping the mine before its self-destruction; accumulating enough points will reward the player with an extra life (see below).
+In the event that the player fails to escape the mine meltdown, the player loses a life and all accumulated powerups while any embarked hostages are killed, nonetheless the player advances to the next level.